saona-raimundo/Future-of-sports-at-IST-Austria/docs/current_state.md

 Also, currently, there is no formal connection with any sport club in Klosterneuburg, although there is confirmed interest to have better communication with IST.

-In this context, if a formal plan backed by interest of the current people at IST is presented to Construction and Maintenance, it will be seriously considered.
+To convince the management to consider our requests, a formal plan backed by interest of the current people at IST should be developed and submitted to construction.

 ## Relevant links